 The concept of backlinks is very simple.
 When another website adds a link that points to your site, that is called a backlink.
 These backlinks are seen by the search engines as a vote of confidence for your site.
-The other site thinks your site is worthy of attention, so that is a good sign for the quality of your site and your content.
+The other site thinks your site is worthy of attention, so that is a good sign for the quality of your site and your piece of content.
 If you collect enough of these kinds of links, it can have a powerful impact on your SEO efforts.

 That’s great – but how do you get these links?
 Well, that’s where it gets tricky.
 In this article, we’ll talk about some of the popular options for getting backlinks.
 But first, a closer look at what they are and why they matter.

 It’s important to note that not all backlinks will have a positive impact for SEO purposes.
 If a link has a ‘nofollow’ tag attached, the search engines will not consider that link as a part of a website’s backlink profile.
 ‘Nofollow’ links are assigned by site owners/managers and are used for a variety of reasons.
-For instance, links in blog comments and links from social networks are typically set up to be ‘nofollow’ links by default.
+For instance, links in blog comments and links from social media networks are typically set up to be ‘nofollow’ links by default.

 When most business owners hear this explanation of organic backlinks, they drop their heads a bit.
 Why?
 Simple – it doesn’t seem like something you can control.
 Do you just sit back and hope to get some backlinks someday?
-While there is certainly an element of this that you can’t control, there are things you can do that will make it far more likely for organic backlinks to occur.
+While there is certainly an element of this that you can’t control, there are things you can do that will make it far more likely for organic high quality backlinks to occur.